 Manage Your Labs and Diagnostics

-Lab tests can give you important clues about your overall health and the state of your long-term disease.
+Lab tests can give you important clues about your overall health and the state of your chronic health condition(s).

 Many of these tests should be done shortly after learning you are diagnosed.
 These initial tests will establish a baseline measure of your immune health and provide an indication of how active your disease is.
 Follow-up tests will help you to keep an eye out for changes in your health over time and monitor the impact of your individual treatment regimen.
 As such, it is important to stay on top of your labs and diagnostics using a calendar or another system that works for you.
 Here are some tips for making the most out of these tests.